Institutional Biosafety Committee (IBC) and Institutional Review Entity (IRE) for DURC

-- IBC Annual Update Form is required annually unless the project was “Exempted from LSUHSC-NO IBC Oversight”.
-The form will be emailed to the PI the month before the annual review is due.
-IBC annuals do not always coincide with corresponding IACUC or IRB annual reviews.
+- IBC Annual Update Form Update 5/23/2019 This form will be emailed to the PI one month prior to the annual due date; however, if email is not received, the PI is still responsible to complete the form for timlely submission.
+IBC annuals may not always coincide with corresponding IACUC or IRB annual reviews.
+Annuals will be appoved by the end of the expiring month.

 Training and EH&S Requirements

 The Principal Investigator is responsible for all individualsl participating in the research project and assures that all personnel receive adequate training to perform all activities safely and proficiently.
-Refer to the web page for Training Required to Participate in Research to determine courses required.
+Refer to the web page for Compliance Training Required to Conduct Research to determine courses required.

 Refer to the LSUHSC EH&S webpage for additional training specific to labortary activities including shipping chemical or biological materials training.
-Investigators must maintain an inventory of chemicals and biological materials by accessing the on-line EH&S Biological Inventory Control database (LSUHSC intranet log in required).
+Investigators must maintain an inventory of chemicals and biological materials by accessing the EH&S Biological Inventory Control database at http://chem-tracker2:1568/ (use your LSUHSC intranet log name).

 Governmental Programs Related to Bio-Safety